IBM Z® Open Editor

 Storage

-We see that administrators deploy Dev Spaces on OpenShift fail to provide storage for their OpenShift clusters that meet the storage class requirements specified.
+If cluster administrators fail to configure OpenShift clusters with storage that meets the storage class requirements as specified in the Red Hat documentation then deploying Dev Spaces can fail.
 In addition to provide the correct storage classes, it is also necessary to set the matching storage strategy settings for the Dev Spaces operation.
-See the Configuring storage sectionopen in new window in the administrator guide for details.
-Also read the OpenShift Understanding persistent storageopen in new window documentation page for more background.
-For the optimal user experience, we recommend "ReadWriteMany" storage with a "per-workspace" or "per-user" strategy.
+See the Configuring storage section in the administrator guide for details.
+Also read the OpenShift Understanding persistent storage documentation page for more background.
+For the optimal user experience, "ReadWriteMany" storage with a "per-workspace" or "per-user" strategy is recommended.

 Other resources